IMMIGRATION LAW TRENDS IN SAN FRANCISCO

 There has been a major change that affects the previous long-standing “Sanctuary City” policy in San Francisco.
 Under the 1989 Sanctuary City policy, law enforcement was only required to report felony suspects whose legal status could not be confirmed upon booking to federal officials.

-On June 1st, 2010, a new program was implemented that is a collaboration between San Francisco Police and ICE, called “Secure Communities,” or “S-Comm.”
+On June 1st, 2010, a new program was implemented called “Secure Communities,” or “S-Comm.”
 This new program automatically checked the immigration status of anyone who is arrested and fingerprinted for any crime, even before a conviction, regardless of the severity of the crime.
 All people are checked, whether citizens or non-citizens, and their fingerprints are electronically cross-checked against an ICE database.
 Individuals whose legal status cannot be confirmed are then held in jail for ICE to detain them.
-This is a federal program that is being implemented across the United States, including California.
+This is a federal program that is being implemented across the United States.
 Currently, immigrant rights groups are lobbying and protesting to persuade local law enforcement not to participate in this program.
-The San Francisco Sheriff’s Office tried to opt out of participating, but then California Attorney General Jerry Brown said that the San Francisco Sheriff’s Department could not opt-out.

-At the time of this writing, local San Francisco police are participating in this program but recently-retired San Francisco Sheriff Michael Hennessey claimed the office is only turning undocumented immigrants over to federal immigration authorities if they have been booked on serious charges or have extensive criminal records.3 Recently, the Department of Homeland Security announced that Secure Communities is mandatory and there is no way to opt-out.
+At the time of this writing, local San Francisco police are participating in this program, however, the office is only turning undocumented immigrants over to federal immigration authorities if they have a felony conviction or two misdemeanor convictions, or if they’ve been arrested on suspicion of domestic violence.4 The Department of Homeland Security has announced that Secure Communities is mandatory and there is no way to opt-out.5 However, current California Attorney General Kamala Harris contradicted this in December of 2012, stating that ICE immigration holds are voluntary, and that local law enforcement officers in California are not required to implement them.6

 Car Impounding in San Francisco

-Immigrants have reported a significant increase in car impoundments since 2008 and early 2009.
-When a driver could not produce a valid driver license after being stopped in a vehicle, the car would be impounded.
-A city-wide policy mandates that impounded vehicles are automatically impounded for thirty days, with new fees every day that it is impounded.
+Under current California law, immigrants without a social security number are not eligible for driver’s licenses.
+A bill to allow more immigrants to obtain driver’s licenses was passed by the California Assembly in May 2013, but has not been signed as of this writing.8 When a driver cannot produce a valid driver’s license after being stopped in a vehicle, the car can be impounded.
+A citywide policy mandates that impounded vehicles are automatically impounded for thirty days, with new fees every day that it is impounded.